open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.ResourceDetectors.Azure/README.md

 dotnet add package --prerelease OpenTelemetry.ResourceDetectors.Azure
 ```

-## Appservice Resource Detector
+## App Service Resource Detector

-Adds resource attributes for the applications running in Appservice.
-The
+Adds resource attributes for the applications running in Azure App Service.
-following example shows how to add `AppServiceResourceDetector` to
+The following example shows how to add `AppServiceResourceDetector` to
 `TracerProvider` configuration:

 ```csharp